lennardong/yoshi_optionstrading/readme_concept.md

 The product architecture is built on Domain-Driven Design (DDD) principles, ensuring a clear separation of concerns and a scalable, maintainable codebase.
 By decomposing our product goals into logical modules, we've created a flexible and extensible system that can adapt to evolving business requirements.

-This document will walk you through our modular architecture, detailing the design patterns and inter-module interactions that form the backbone of our innovative solution.
+This document will walk you through our modular architecture, detailing the design patterns and inter-module interactions that form the backbone of our product.

 ## Domain Layer